Colchicine tablets are used to treat gout attacks. The work by reducing white blood cell activity in response to

 This condition is commonly associated with males and older age groups, with the first instances of flare-ups presenting themselves in middle age.
 However, the condition does occur in women and younger people too.
 Certain lifestyle factors are thought to increase your chances of getting gout such as being overweight, having high blood pressure or diabetes, eating a diet rich in purines which are found in sardines and liver, and drinking too much alcohol or sugar sweetened drinks.

 When treating gout one of the first things your doctor might suggest is making positive changes to your lifestyle.
 This might involve losing weight if you are overweight by adopting a healthy diet, reducing your alcohol intake, removing sugary drinks from your diet and ensuring you are drinking sufficient amounts of water throughout the day.

 Colchicine is extracted from the crocus plant.
 It works by preventing white blood cells from travelling to the affected joints.
 Too many white blood cells cause lactic acid and other inflammatory enzymes to form in the joint area; so by preventing them, the medicine helps to fend off flare-ups.

 It is important that you carefully follow the pharmacist’s instructions throughout your course of Colchicine treatment.
 Read the enclosed patient information leaflet before commencing use of this medication.
 Your adherence to the guidelines will help minimise your risk of side effects.

 - Use only as directed.

 - Swallow the tablet whole with a glass of water.

-- Do not exceed the stated dose as this medication can be toxic and in extreme cases cause fatalities.
+- Do not exceed the prescribed dose as doing so can cause serious harm.

 - If you have missed a dose, do not double up on tablets.
 Instead you should take your tablet as soon as you remember or wait until the time of your next scheduled tablet.